FAQ

 Section titled âCluster ManagementâWhich Kubernetes distributions does KSail support?

-Section titled âWhich Kubernetes distributions does KSail support?âKSail supports three distributions:
+Section titled âWhich Kubernetes distributions does KSail support?âKSail supports four distributions: Vanilla (Kind), K3s (K3d), Talos, and VCluster (Vind).
+See the Support Matrix for provider compatibility.

 Can I create multiple clusters?